lockwo/quantum_computation/README.md

 This is another oracle based algorithm, and is similar to Deutsch-Jozsa in that it isn't the most practically applicable, but it demonstrates the power of quantum computing very well.
 Basically the problem is as such, there is a function, f(x), that meets the criteria f(x) = f(x XOR a) (for some binary string of length 2^n) and we need to find a.
 Classically we can query the oracle repeatedly until we have a match (i.e. f(x) = f(y)).
 From there we can do x XOR y and find a.
 However, worst case you have to query the oracle half of all possible inputs, which scales O(2^(n/2)) with n.
 This is not very good.
 The quantum way offers a significant (polynomial) speedup.
 We have 2n qubits in total.
 We apply Hadamard gates to the first n qubits (which we can think of as the algorithm qubits) then we generate the orcale via quantum gates with the next n qubits (the function qubits).
 These gates will vary depending on the oracle.
 In this case the oracle is simply all 1s (i.e. a = 111...1).
 Hadamard gates are reapplied to the first n qubits and measurements are taken of the first n.
 From there we have our answer.
 Note that this does need to be repeated (potentially) as all 0s is a trivial answer that will always be true (since x XOR 0 = x, f(x) = f(x XOR 0) for any function or input).
 We need to get the output besides all 0s so we may need to run it again.

-## Variational Quantum RL

-These algorithms use variational quantum circuits to do reinforcement learning.
-The first examples comes from [Chen, et al. (2019)](https://arxiv.org/pdf/1907.00397.pdf), specifically frozen lake.
-These are programmed in the new (as of time of writing) Tensorflow Quantum.
-These can be thought of as similar to machine learning in that there are 'weights' that are being updated, specifically the parameters of the quantum circuits.